Meng-333/L8S2PS-SR/README.md

-# **Deep learning for remote sensing image super-resolution: A comprehensive review and a new real-world benchmark**
+# **Deep Learning for Remote Sensing Image Super-Resolution: A Comprehensive Review and a New Real-world Benchmark**

 ## Paper

-  - The implementation for "Deep learning for remote sensing image super-resolution: A comprehensive review and a new real-world benchmark"
+  - The implementation for "Deep Learning for Remote Sensing Image Super-Resolution: A Comprehensive Review and a New Real-world Benchmark"

-  - Our review manuscript has been submitted to the journal and is awaiting review.
+  - Our review manuscript has been submitted to the journal and is currently under review.

   - Here is the first commit, more illustrations of the implementation will be released soon.